Household filters

 Testing and monitoring of water quality at existing wells

-The Federal Foreign Office states that 663 million people worldwide have no access to clean water (as of 2015).
-Many factors can endanger drinking water.
-In Bangladesh and West Bengal, high levels of arsenic in groundwater in particular pose a problem because the metalloid is carcinogenic and harmful to health even in the smallest quantities.
+In Bangladesh and West Bengal, high levels of arsenic in groundwater pose a massive problem, as this semi-metal is carcinogenic and harmful to health even in minute quantities.

-In Bangladesh many people know nothing about the water quality of their well.
-Therefore, AGAPE, with the support of the University of Heidelberg, initiated a first small sampling campaign in Sirajganj and Pabna in 2015.
-This not only tested the arsenic content of the wells, but also took into account all hazardous substances.
-Since then, further wells in Sirajganj, Pabna and Habiganj have been sampled in several research projects of the University of Heidelberg.
-AGAPE develops filter systems or provides deep wells for particularly severely affected regions.
+In Bangladesh, many people know nothing about the water quality of their wells.
+That is why AGAPE, with the support of Heidelberg University, launched an initial small-scale sampling campaign in Sirajganj and Pabna in 2015.
+This involved not only testing the arsenic levels in the wells, but also assessing all hazardous substances.
+Since then, further wells in Sirajganj, Pabna and Habiganj have been sampled as part of several research projects by Heidelberg University.
+For regions particularly badly affected, AGAPE develops filter systems or provides other methods for removing arsenic.

 Read more …